sak141/weather-forecast/README.md

 # weather-forecast

-To Do
+npm install
+npm start

+`To Do`
+use observables
+state management
 storybook for components
-state management
 jest for unit testing
 visual diff testing
-playwright
+cypress / playwright